alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
-3. Open the file in a spreadsheet tool.
+3. Open the CSV in a spreadsheet tool using comma as the delimiter.
 4. Insert a new column titled "Exit rate".
 5. Divide the "Exits" value by the "Views" value.
 6. Format the result as a percentage.